lreimer/go-for-operations/k8s-microservice-operator/README.md

 `Microservice` custom resource.
 The operator will then manage the underlying Kubernetes resources automagically.

 :exclamation: This operator is just a demo.
-Currently the operator only creates a basic deployment and service object.
+Currently the operator only creation and deletion of a deployment and service object.

 ```yaml
 apiVersion: apps.qaware.de/v1